Frédéric Pierre (footballer): International career

 Frédéric Pierre played 8 games at international level for Belgium, making his debut when he came as a substitute and replaced Christophe Lauwers in the 61st minute of a friendly which ended 0–0 against Russia.
 He also appeared in a 3–0 away victory against San Marino and in a 0–3 home loss against Netherlands at the 1998 World Cup qualifiers.

 Conviction

 On 20 December 2014 Pierre was involved in a road accident while driving his car in Fexhe-le-Haut-Clocher.
 He did not stop at a red light in an intersection and hit a 58-year old woman who died.
 He had 0.66 mg of alcohol per liter of breathing air, 1.51 grams of alcohol per liter of blood and he was traveling at 70 km/h, also in the past he was condemned for a road accident in which a person was hurt.
-In 2018 the court gave Pierre a three-year suspended sentence conviction and community work.
+He was convicted and sentenced to 34 months in jail in 2017; this was reduced on appeal in 2018 to 200 hours of community service.